New GPIF investment manager drawn to cheap Japan mid-caps

 “As a result, we ended up with midsize companies,” Sugiura said.
 “We pick up seemingly very, very cheap stocks and thoroughly research their businesses.”

-It is the same method that Eastspring uses for the rest of the 502.5 billion yen of Japanese equities it manages, Sugiura said.
+It is the same method that Eastspring, with operations in 14 markets and $115 billion under management, uses for the rest of the 502.5 billion yen of Japanese equities it manages, Sugiura said.

-Given its small staff, Eastspring narrows down the companies it buys.
+Given its size, Eastspring’s Japanese-equities team narrows down the companies it buys.
 The managers don’t travel often to Japan, where Sugiura is based, but executives of target companies often visit them in Singapore, he said.

 GPIF had surprised the asset-management industry this year by dropping many Japanese managers while hiring more foreign firms.
 It now has nine foreign and five Japanese active equity managers.